 Sheet-Pan Teriyaki Salmon and Baby Bok Choy is fast, flavorful and tasty, perfect for busy weeknights.
 With only 5-10 minutes of hands on time before baking in the oven, you can have a healthy dinner on the table in under 25 minutes.
-Keep it vegan with Tofu if you like and serve it over nutty brown rice or simply on its own for a light, low-carb dinner.
+Keep it vegan with Tofu if you like and serve it over nutty brown rice, or Kyoto Sweet Potatoes, or simply on its own for a light, low-carb dinner.
 The homemade teriyaki marinade is simple to whip up and low in sugar.

 For more of my favorite Sheet Pan Dinners ….go here!

 Cut the baby bok toy into ¾- ½ inch thin wedges, for faster cooking.
 I prefer thicker cuts of salmon.

 Mix the teriyaki ingredients together in a small bowl and spoon over everything.
 Add orange zest to the salmon.

 Place in a warm oven and when it comes out 12-15 minutes later, you will have a delicious dinner.

 How easy is that?!
 Let me know what you think.